tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 {{< /tab >}}
 {{< /tabs >}}

-### Authorization and Capture
+### Charge
-Use this method to perform the authorization and capture in one step of a transaction.
+Use this method to perform a one-step flow, namely a charge.
+In this step, both steps of the two-step flow are combined in a single transaction and the funds are transferred from the customers account to your PayU account once they have been approved:

 The following are the request and response bodies for this transaction type.

 {{< tabs tabTotal="2" tabID="3" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}